St Tudwal’s Lighthouse is situated on the small island of St Tudwal, Gwynedd.

 Lighthouses may now be automated but they still provide a critically important service to shipping.
 Our Lighthouse category brings all Coast Radar’s listings related to lighthouses together, where most are positioned also in stunning and often rugged coastal landscapes.

-Finding the best things to see and do on a day out with your family or friends is easy – simply explore the lighthouse links below, hit the jump to my location button or use the search bar to plan your next activity.
+Finding the best things to see and do on a day out with your family or friends is easy – simply explore the lighthouse links below, hit the jump to my location button or use the search bar to plan your next UK and Ireland activity.

 North Ronaldsay Lighthouse was built in 1852 just 43 years after the Old Beacon was decommissioned.
 The lighthouse lies at the north of the island at Point of Sinsoss and Read more [...]